Yvonne Moores

 Dame Yvonne Moores, DBE, FRSH, CIMgt (born 14 June 1941) is a retired British nurse.
-She is a former Chief Nursing Officer for Wales, for Scotland and for England.
+She is a former Chief Nursing Officer for Wales, for Scotland and for England, the only person as of 2006 to have served as chief nurse in three UK countries.
 As a Director of the NHS, she played a key role as advisor to the Prime Minister and Secretary of State for Health on a range of issues related to policy and improving the quality of clinical services.
+Moores served as consultant to the United Nations and the World Health Organization.
+She has been a Pro-Chancellor at Bournemouth University and Council Chair of Southampton University.
+In 1999, she was named Dame Commander of the Order of the British Empire.
+She has been awarded nursing organisation Sigma Theta Tau's International Lifetime Achievement Award, and an honorary degree from the University of Southampton.